SergeMerzliakov/weblog-parser/README.md

 # Weblog Parser
 This was code challenge for a technical role I applied for.
+It was completed in 3 hours, as that's all I ever allow myself for these.

 A **very basic** web log parser, which reads log entries and extracts the IP address and URL values.
 Statistics and counts are then available.